TV TRANSLATORS DELIVER TV PROGRAMS

 We at the National Translator Association are working for our members and their audiences.
 We regularly travel to Washington to work with government, industry and elected officials in an effort to save rural TV service.
 We're happy to report that we have made progress in gaining allies and the NTA intends to continue this outreach effort.
 We need your continuing interest and membership in the NTA.

-We invite you to come to our May convention in Park City, Utah.
+We invite you to come to our May convention in Reno, NV.
 We'll have folks from the FCC, the NAB, from equipment manufacturers and translator licensees with a lot of new ideas, tips and techniques.